lsst-dm/dm_dev_guide/usdf/batch.rst

 A few different plugins to BPS are available that use various workflow systems for running BPS on the USDF Slurm batch system:

 - :ref:`ctrl_bps_htcondor <ctrl_bps_htcondor>`
-- `ctrl_bps_panda <https://panda.lsst.io/>`__  The PanDA-based plugin can also be used for running remotely at the UK and French Data facilities.
+- `ctrl_bps_panda <https://panda.lsst.io/>`__  This plugin is intended for production execution of the DRP pipelines, as well as for remote execution at the UK and French Data Facilities.
 - :ref:`ctrl_bps_parsl <ctrl_bps_parsl>`

 .. _ctrl_bps_htcondor: